-paragraphs

-Statutory Board Financial Reporting Standard 10 Events after the Balance Sheet Date
+Paragraphs

 OBJECTIVE 1

 SCOPE 2

-DEFINITIONS 3-7
+DEFINITIONS 3

-RECOGNITION AND MEASUREMENT 8-13
+RECOGNITION AND MEASUREMENT 8

-Adjusting Events after the Balance Sheet Date 8-9
+Adjusting events after the reporting period 8

-Non-adjusting Events after the Balance Sheet Date 10-11
+Non-adjusting events after the reporting period 10

-Dividends 12-13
+Dividends 12

-GOING CONCERN 14-16
+GOING CONCERN 14

-DISCLOSURE 17-22
+DISCLOSURE 17

-Date of Authorisation for Issue 17-18
+Date of authorisation for issue 17

-Updating Disclosure about Conditions at the Balance Sheet Date 19-20
+Updating disclosure about conditions at the end of the reporting period 19

-Non-adjusting Events after the Balance Sheet Date 21-22
+Non-adjusting events after the reporting period 21

 EFFECTIVE DATE 23

-Statutory Board Financial Reporting Standard 10 Events after the Balance Sheet Date (SB-FRS 10) is set out in paragraphs 1-24 and the Appendix.
+Statutory Board Financial Reporting Standard 10 Events after the Reporting Period (SB-FRS 10) is set out in paragraphs 1-24 and the Appendix.
 All the paragraphs have equal authority.
-SB-FRS 10 should be read in the context of its objective, the Preface to Statutory Board Financial Reporting Standards and the Framework for the Preparation and Presentation of Financial Statements.
+SB-FRS 10 should be read in the context of its objective, the Preface to Financial Reporting Standards and the Conceptual Framework for Financial Reporting.
 SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.